fireblocks/hbar-fireblocks-sdk/README.md

 We take into account two potential use-cases as well as providing the signature caching functionality:

 ### Node count
-Hedera SDK offers the ability to send the transaction to multiple nodes in a sequential order in case one does not accept.
-As such each transaction to a node has their own unique node id embeded in the transaction.
+The Hedera SDK offers the ability to send the transaction to multiple nodes in a sequential order in case one does not accept.
+As such each transaction to a node has their own unique node id embedded in the transaction.
 This means that each transaction to a node needs to be different and requires its own signature.
 We offer two approaches to this matter;
-1. Set the maximum number of nodes to one; this will make it so that when sending a transaction only a single node (determined by the Hedera's SDK's internal mechanisms), to do this use the `maxNumberOfPayloadsPerTransaction`:
+1. Set the maximum number of nodes to one; this will make it so that when sending a transaction only a single node (determined by the Hedera's SDK's internal mechanisms) will be selected at random, to do this use the `maxNumberOfPayloadsPerTransaction`:
     ```javascript
     const clientConfig = {
         apiKey: '01234567-89ab-cdef-0123-456789abcdef',